Thursday, January 24, 2013

 Inside the binder I have a plastic divider with pockets for each student.
 In the front pocket I keep their latest running record from the Fountas and Pinnell testing.

 When you flip the pocket over on the other side I keep the papers that we copy and include in the report card.
-Hole punched and in the binder is a sheet that I keep on each student with most of their basic literacy skills listed and all of the Common Core math targets listed.
-This allows me to see the overall picture of each student at a glance.
+I keep them in the pocket so they are easy to pull out and copy each quarter.
 (Sorry about the picture I couldn't get it to turn!)

 If you would like a copy of my individual student sheet just click on the picture below to get your FREE copy.
 I would be happy to modify it for you, just let me know.
-You can email me at clearlykindergarten@gmail.com (I've got to see if I can add that to my side bar!)
+You can email me at clearlykindergarten@gmail.com

 1 comment: